vanaklay/mkdiruby/README.md

     puts "End creating Gemfile"
   end
 ```
-With `Dir.chdir`, we change directory to go inside the folder that we just created, it's like `cd your_folder` in command line. `Dir.pwd` is the position of where we are and `ARGV[0]` your app folder.
+While running the `Dir.chdir` code, we change the directory to go inside the folder that we just created.
+It would be equivalent to  `cd your_folder` typed in the CLI.
+Additionally, the `Dir.pwd` code would print your position on the Terminal screen (just like if you typed `pwd` in the CLI).

-With this command `File.open("Gemfile", "w")`, we create a new file if it doesn't exist or we just open it with the option to write it.
-Then we put all the informations that we need, all the gems.
+While running the `File.open("Gemfile", "w")` code, we create a new file if it doesn't exist yet, and/or we open it with the option to write in it.
+Here, we want to list the Ruby gems that we are going to use for the project.
+Of course, you are welcome to customize this part depending on which gems you need.

-4 - Launch the command line `bundle install` to install all the dependencies
+### 4. Run the command line `bundle install` to install all the dependencies

+In our app.rb file, we now want to program the run of the command `bundle install`:
 ```ruby
 # ./lib/app.rb